Healthier Yoga, Smarter Yoga With Dr. BookspanCopyright © Jolie Bookspan MEd, PhD, FAWM

 One major overlooked problem and exactly how to stop the pain right away.

-Natarajasana A - (Two hands) Nata means dance or dancer, Raja is a king.
+Natarajasana A - (Two hands) Nata means dance or dancer, The names comes from "Raja" which means king.

 The pose is dedicated to Shiva, King of dancers.